wavesoftware/puppet-passless/README.md

 Each password generation can be influenced by providing a options.
 Options are given on hashmap called `options`.
 Those options are:

- * `num` - A sequential password number.
+ * `counter` - A sequential password number.
 Changing the password should be done by advancing this number.
 Default value is `1`.
  * `scope` - A definition of scope that the password will be generated from.
 It may be one of (defaults to `alnum`):